lunatsukiii/lunatsukiii/README.md

 Pronouns: she/her

-Currently I am learning C# in Unity!
+Currently I am learning C# by making a *very* simple 3D game in Unity!
 I have some experience in Flutter but I still have quite a bit to learn before I would be comfortable saying that I'm good at using it.

 I have a lot of project ideas floating around in my head and I hope to someday be able to execute them!